Supplements and Medicines — Drug Interactions You Should Know About

 Protect Your Family — Check Interactions Today

 Dietary supplements are not harmless.
-They can help, but they can also harm — especially in combination with medicines.
-The key is conscious combining and a complete picture of what you and your family are taking.
+They can help, but they can also cause harm — especially in combination with medicines.
+The key is using them consciously and having a complete picture of what you and your family are taking.

 You do not need to be a pharmacist to check the safety of your combinations.
 You just need the right tool.

-Check your medicine and supplement interactions in mojApteczka — it is free and takes a few seconds.
+Check interactions between your medicines and supplements in mojApteczka — it is free and takes a few seconds.
 Add your first medicine by scanning its packaging, and AI will read the name, dose, and expiry date for you.

 Download the app on Google Play or use it directly at mojapteczka.pl.